ingkebil/development/python/count_variants/installing.md

 # Installing

-So it is time to install our package and see that everything works, exciting!
+So it is time to install our package and see that everything works, exciting! 😃

-There is only one thing missing, that is to tell `setup.py` how to use the command line interface that we wrote earlier.
+There is only one thing missing; tell `setup.py` how to use the command line interface that we wrote earlier.
-Open `setup.py` and look for `entry_points`, change that section to look like:
+Open `setup.py` and look for `entry_points` section.
+Change it to look like:

 ```python
     entry_points={